BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 * has a URI that includes its creation index.
-For a given session, this is the number of other sessions that have been created by its root connection prior its creation.
+For a given session, this is the number of other sessions that have been created by its the connection that created it prior its creation.

 * is created by sending a HTTP POST request to the appropriate child URL of a connection URL.